17. The Edge of the Knife

 Aragorn nodded and crept to his bed.

-.
+Our minds are overtaxed, Boromir thought as he watched the Ranger.
+He felt a little easier.
+Not madness, not some fell magic, just reason muddled by extremities.
 Aragorn’s show of weakness was a vindication of his own.
 He rolled himself over, comfortably absolved, his mind drifting towards sleep.
 Ere he closed his eyes again, he fought back the faint regret that the knowledge of Aragorn’s lapse belonged only to Merry.
 It could have proven useful.

 This is a work of fan fiction, written because the author has an abiding love for the works of J R R Tolkien.
 The characters, settings, places, and languages used in this work are the property of the Tolkien Estate, Tolkien Enterprises, and possibly New Line Cinema, except for certain original characters who belong to the author of the said work.
 The author will not receive any money or other remuneration for presenting the work on this archive site.
 The work is the intellectual property of the author, is available solely for the enjoyment of Henneth Annûn Story Archive readers, and may not be copied or redistributed by any means without the explicit written consent of the author.